okx/okexchain-docs/nodes/rpc-node/run-a-testnet-node.md

 ### 1. Sync from Genesis file
 For more information on installation and launch, please [see here](/dev/quick-start/build-on-okbc/join-public-testnet.md).

-### 2. Sync from Snapshot (Recommended, coming soon...)
+### 2. Sync from Snapshot (Recommended)
-Before you start services to sync, follow the steps below to use the snapshot:
+Before you start services to sync, follow the steps below to use the [Snapshot](https://static.okex.org/cdn/okbc/snapshot/index.html):

 1. To download okbchain source code and compile.